16 hardest songs to sing | Classical Music

 'Queen of the Night' (soprano, from Mozart, The Magic Flute)

 This aria from one of Mozart's greatest operas is challenging due to many factors, not least the succession of high Fs (F6, to be precise, two and a half octaves above middle C).
-It is also a wonderfully exuberant piece of music and deservedly, one of the most famous opera songs in the repertoire.
+It is also a wonderfully exuberant piece of music and, as well as one of the hardest songs to sing, is deservedly one of the most famous opera songs in the repertoire.

 We named The Magic Flute one of the 20 greatest operas of all time.